WiiLink24/web/src/content/guide/demae.md

 <l class="notice info"> This section requires you to have cash to pay for your meal. </l>

-If you have used the standard version of the Food Delivery Channel before, go to <br>`Wii Menu settings` -> `Data Management` -> `Save Data` -> `Wii`, then find the <br>Food Delivery Channel icon and click "Erase" to delete the existing save data.
+If you have used the standard version of the Food Channel before, go to <br>`Wii Menu settings` -> `Data Management` -> `Save Data` -> `Wii`, then find the <br>Food Channel icon and click "Erase" to delete the existing save data.

 ### If you have previously placed an order, skip to step 4.

-1. Launch the Food Delivery Channel (aka.
-Food Channel) from the Wii Menu
+1. Launch the Food Channel from the Wii Menu

 2. Follow the on-screen instructions, then click `Order` in the main menu.<br><br>
 ![img2](/img/guide/success.png)<br><br>